Mingrui-Zhuang/Cooking/README.md

 **H<sub>a</sub>**: The distribution of preparation time (`'minutes'`) is dependent on whether the `'description'` is missing.

-Test Statistic:  Kolmogorov-Smirnov statistic between group of minutes with and without missing description
+**Test Statistic**:  Kolmogorov-Smirnov statistic between group of minutes with and without missing description

-Significance Level: 0.05
+**Significance Level**: 0.05

 We looked at the distributions of `minutes` separately for missing or not, and check to see if they are similar.